AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

 ### Inserting in Binary Search Tree

 - Let's assume we want to insert and element 13 in the same binary search tree.
-- We will first compare it with 15 , since 13 is less that 15 hence it will go to the left side of the root 15 node.
+- We will first compare it with 15 since 13 is less than 15 hence it will go to the left side of the root 15 node.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611735871857/gUXcuIoP4.png)
-- Now you realize that 13 is greater than the current 12 hence it will go to the right sub tree of 12 .
+- Now you realize that 13 is greater than the current 12 hence it will go to the right subtree of 12.
-- We have 14 here and 13 is less than 14 hence it will go to the left sub tree of 14.
+- We have 14 here and 13 is less than 14 hence it will go to the left subtree of 14.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611736044801/2ajWXnNw5.png)

 # Breadth First Search (BFS) and Depth First Search(DFS)

 - Any process for visiting all of the nodes in some order is called a **traversal.**
-There are two technique for this : **BFS and DFS**
+There are two technique for this: **BFS and DFS**

 ## BFS
-- BFS stands for Breadth First Search is a vertex based technique for finding a shortest path in graph.
+- BFS stands for Breadth-First Search is a vertex-based technique for finding the shortest path in the graph.
 It uses a  [Queue data structure](https://carboncoffee.hashnode.dev/queue-in-python)  which follows first in first out.
 In BFS, one vertex is selected at a time when it is visited and marked then its adjacent are visited and stored in the queue.
-It is slower than DFS.
+It is slower than DFS if we take the below example.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611736671307/XI8bjpJXd.png)

 ## DFS
-- DFS stands for Depth First Search is a edge based technique.
-It uses the  [Stack data structure](https://carboncoffee.hashnode.dev/implementing-stack-in-python) , performs two stages, first visited vertices are pushed into stack and second if there is no vertices then visited vertices are popped.
+- DFS stands for Depth First Search is an edge-based technique.
+It uses the  [Stack data structure](https://carboncoffee.hashnode.dev/implementing-stack-in-python), performs two stages, first visited vertices are pushed into the stack and second if there are no vertices then visited vertices are popped.

 There are three types of traversals in DFS -
 - In-order Traversal :